traefik/traefik/docs/content/routing/providers/docker.md

       - "traefik.http.routers.myproxy.rule=Host(`example.net`)"
     ```

-??? example "Explicit definition with multiple Services"
+??? example "Explicit definition with one Service"

-    Forwarding requests to more than one port on a container requires referencing the service loadbalancer port definition using the service parameter on the router.
+    With labels in a compose file

     ```yaml
     version: "3"